nkami/rl_grammar_constrained/README.md

 # Hyper-parameters
 1. the original stable baselines DQN or PPO2 hyper-parameters.
 2. history_size - The horizon of actions history that the grammar is checked against.
-History buffer emptied whenever the episode ends or its size surpasses history_size.
+History buffer is emptied whenever the episode ends or its size surpasses history_size.
 3. negate_grammar - If False the grammar defines what pattern the agent should do, if True the grammar defines what the agent shouldn't do.
 4. grammar_on_exploration (for DQN only) - if True the grammar rules will apply to exploration actions as well.